Nuclear power in the Philippines

+History

+On June 22, 1957, the Philippines approved under Republic Act No. 1815 known as "Philippine Nuclear Energy Act of 1957".

+On June 13, 1958, the Philippines approved under Republic Act No. 2067, known as the "Science Act of 1958".

 The Philippine Research Reactor-1 was operated from 1963 until 1988 by the Philippine Nuclear Research Institute in Quezon City.

+On June 15, 1968, President Ferdinand Marcos approved under Republic Act No. 5207 known as "Atomic Energy Regulatory and Liability Act of 1968".
+On June 11, 1978, Presidend Ferdinand Marcos approved under Presidential Decree No. 1484 as amended.

 In December 2020, a group of experts from International Atomic Energy Agency (IAEA) was invited by the Philippine government to review the country's nuclear infrastructure.
 Energy Secretary Alfonso Cusi has been quoted saying that the mission will help with finally making nuclear power a part of the country's energy mix.

 In February 2022, President Rodrigo Duterte approved and signed an executive order to include nuclear power in the country's energy mix, as authorities prepare to phase out of coal-fired power plants and after earlier efforts failed due to safety concerns.
 The order states that it can combat the power outages and the electricity prices, despite environmental radiation concerns.
 Duterte said nuclear power would be tapped as a viable alternative baseload power source as the Philippines seeks to retire coal plants to help meet climate goals.
 The weak electrical grid connections between the over 1,000 inhabited islands of the Philippine archipelago presents a challenge to a nuclear policy.
 The mothballed Bataan Nuclear Power Plant is close to Manila, the largest electrical demand location, so is an option for revival or the site of a new plant.

-In September 2025, President Ferdinand Marcos Jr. signs under Republic Act No. 12305 known as Philippine National Nuclear Energy Safety Act.
+On September 18, 2025, President Bongbong Marcos signs under Republic Act No. 12305 known as Philippine National Nuclear Energy Safety Act.